rayyanaamir22/Pet-Detection-CNN/README.md

 Practice using CNN's to detect animals in a video

 Dependencies:
+- NumPy
-- numpy
+- TensorFlow
-- tensorflow
+- Keras
-- keras
+- Pandas
-- pandas
+- OpenCV
-- opencv-python
+- Matplotlib
-- matplotlib
+- sci-kit Learn